wysaid/android-gpuimage-plus/README.md

 > To compile other versions of ffmpeg, see: <https://github.com/wysaid/FFmpeg-Android.git>

-## Abstract

-* This repo is an Android Studio Project, comprising "cgeDemo", "library" two sub-modules.
-Hundreds of built-in filters are available in the demo. 😋If you'd like to add your own filter, please take a look at the manual page.
-Or you can follow the demo code.
-The new custom filter should be written in C++.

-* Demo and Library will be updated as needed.
-Welcome for your questions or PR.

 ## Build

 * Options to know in `local.properties`:
   * `usingCMakeCompile=true`: Compile the native library with CMake if set to true.
 (Default to false, so you can use the prebuilt libs)
   * `usingCMakeCompileDebug=true`: Compile the native library in Debug Mode if set to true.
 (Default to false)
-  * `disableVideoModule=true`: Disable the video recording feature, The whole jni module will be very small.
+  * `disableVideoModule=true`: Disable the video recording feature(Use full for image only scenarios).
+The whole jni module size will be very small.
 (Default to false)

 * Build with `Android Studio` and CMake: (Recommended)
   * Put `usingCMakeCompile=true` in your `local.properties`